vantrinh7/RosterProgram/README.md

 * LinkedListNode and LinkedList are interfaces that describe a node and a linked list of nodes.

-* SinglyLinkedListNode and SinglyLinkedList are used to create a linked list of nodes in which each node has only one pointer towards the next node (Written by Eitan).
+* SinglyLinkedListNode and SinglyLinkedList are used to create a linked list of nodes in which each node has only one pointer towards the next node.

 * DoublyLinkedListNode and DoublyLinkedList are used to create a linked list of nodes that have a pointer towards the next node, and a pointer towards the previous node.
 They contain methods to construct and modify doubly linked